St. Ignatius Church (Winnipeg): Parish

 The church hosts six Sunday Masses.
 From October to June 30 they are at 5:00pm on Saturday evening; 8:00am, 9:30am and 11:00am on Sunday morning; at 3:40pm on Sunday afternoon for a Spanish language Mass and at 8:30 pm on Sunday evening.
 From July 1 to September 30 there are only two Sunday morning Masses 9:00am and 11:00am, the rest of the Masses remaining at the same times except for Sunday evening Mass which is at 9:00pm.
 There is a weekday Mass at 7:15 am on Monday (and an 11:00am Lay Service) and 11:00am Masses from Tuesday to Saturday.

 The church has a relationship with St Ignatius School.
 The school was continually expanded in the 20th-century and after a fire in 2007, was rebuilt.
 It was staffed by the Sisters of the Holy Names of Jesus and Mary from their main school in Winnipeg St. Mary's Academy until the early 1990s.

 Music ministry

 Between 1969 and June 2013 folk-rock-jazz music group Discernment performed at the 9 pm Sunday Mass.
 The group was formed by Rita Doerr (vocals) at the age of 14 in 1969 while attending St. Mary's Academy.
-Jeff Doerr (keyboard), Eileen Grant-MacLeod (vocals), Dan Leonhardt (drums), Daryl Torchia (bass guitar) and Keith Macpherson (vocals, guitar) as well as others, joined the group.
+Jeff Doerr (keyboard), Eileen Grant-MacLeod (vocals), Dan Leonhardt (drums), Daryl Torchia (bass guitar) and Keith Macpherson (vocals, guitar) as well as others, including Butch Jularbal (vocals, guitar), Peter Allen (bass guitar) also organist at St. Mary's Cathedral, Mary Peterson (vocals), and Linda DePauw (vocals), joined the group.
 The music was so well done that it attracted young people from all over metro Winnipeg.